microsoft/PowerToys/doc/releases/0.64.0/tests-checklist-seraphima.md

    * Set custom layouts on each monitor
    * Restart the computer
    * Verify that layouts weren't reset to defaults

+- [ ] Test applying default layouts on reset
+   * Set default horizontal and vertical layouts
+   * Delete `applied-layouts.json`
+   * Verify that selected default layout is applied according to configuration

 ## File Explorer Add-ons
  * Running as user: